mdmtk/docs/edge/source/guide/csp/camera.md

   <tr>
     <td>Control Individual Cameras</td>
     <td>""</td>
-	<td>This value indicates that the cameras will be enabled or disabled individually.</td>
+	<td>This value will cause no changes to whether any of the device's cameras can be used.</td>
   </tr>
   <tr>
     <td>Enable ALL Cameras</td>
     <td>"1"</td>
-	<td>This parm indicates that all of the cameras that are on the device will be enabled.</td>
+	<td>This value will cause use of all the device's cameras to be enabled, thus allowing the device user to use any of those cameras to take pictures, if an application exists on the device to do so.</td>
   </tr>
   <tr>
     <td>Disable ALL Cameras</td>
     <td>"2"</td>
-	<td>This parm indicates that all of the cameras that are on the device will be disabled.</td>
+	<td>This value will cause use of all the device's cameras to be disabled, thus preventing the device user from using any of those cameras to take pictures, even if an application exists on the device to do so.</td>
   </tr>
 </table>
 </div>